mitranim/mitranim.github.io/templates/posts/andromeda.md

 Very good.
 Solid sequel.
 Worthy successor.
 Note: the game got patched, addressing many release problems such as faces.

+Multiplayer is non-functional.
+This article is about single player only.

 {{mdToToc .MdTpl}}

 ## Overview